Best Kubernetes Management Platforms 2025

 • Quick deployment: Running in minutes, minimal configuration

-• Docker + Kubernetes: Manage both Docker and Kubernetes environments
+• Docker + Kubernetes: Manage both environments

-• Affordable: Very competitive pricing for small/medium teams
+• Affordable: Competitive pricing for small/medium teams

 • Edge computing: Good support for edge deployments